 The "pink" is also a notice to you that your driver's license will be suspended in 30 days, and that you have 10 days to preserve your DMV hearing rights with the DMV to contest the suspension.
-If you fail to request a hearing within the 10-day period, your right to a hearing is waived and the suspension will go into effect automatically after the 30-day "pink" temporary license expires.
+If you fail to request a hearing within the 10-day period, your right to a hearing is deemed waived by the DMV and the suspension will go into effect automatically after the 30-day "pink" temporary license expires.
 The length of the suspension will depend on whether you have prior DUI convictions.